Individual Therapy

 Therapy addresses the thoughts, behaviors, and emotions that serve to maintain poor sleep hygiene and a sleep-wake cycle.
 We utilize Cognitive-Behavioral Therapy for Insomnia (CBT-I) as a first-line treatment for insomnia, and is viewed as a “gold-standard” treatment; even more-so than the use of sleep medications.

-We utilize a variety of therapies such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Exposure and Response Prevention Therapy (ERPT) to address these underlying changes in thinking and behavior(s) that influence all sorts anxieties.
+We utilize a variety of therapies such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Exposure and Response Prevention Therapy (ERPT) to address these underlying changes in thinking and behavior(s) that influence all sorts anxieties and phobias.

 Trauma can present in different forms, sometimes as early as childhood, pre-adolescent, and adolescent years, but ultimately, can be experienced at any age.
 In its basic form, trauma tends to bring out a classic “fight, flight, or freeze” response that can be detrimental to someone’s quality of life.